 We've got Answers.
 Ask Phil

 Duarte, Caracas can be a very dangerous place, and you'll need all your 'street smarts' and travel experience to keep out of trouble.
-I'm not saying it's imp... read more »about 4 years ago
+I'm not saying it's imp... read more »over 5 years ago